Condoms and the Pill are typically the first two types of contraceptives we learn about when we're awkwardly sitting in a sex ed class as a teen.

 The cost of the pill could be a pro or a con, but that's subjective.
 There are ranges that are relatively inexpensive around $15 per three months to up to $80 per three month.
 It depends on the pill brand you buy and which one is recommended to you by your Doctor.
 Which one you choose is entirely dependent on your body, your hormones and your susceptibility to symptoms.

 The mini pill is very similar to the combined pill.
 The main difference is that it only has progestin and no estrogen.
 It works by thickening the mucus in the cervix which stops the sperm from reaching the egg.

 You still take it every day, but you need to be even more hardcore with the timing and consistency of this.
 The reason for this is because the mini pill has a lower dose of hormones than the combined pill.
 Because it’s a lower dose of hormones than the combined pill, you need to take it around the same time every day.
 If you take it more than 3 hours late, it can be less effective.

 PRO: The mini pill can be a better option for women who can't have estrogen due to certain health conditions, just recently gave birth, are breastfeeding or are trying to avoid the side effects of the combined pill.

 CON: You're not totally in the clear from side effects.
-Some women taking the mini pill can still experience side effects such as headaches, mood changes, sore breasts, acne and irregular bleeding.
+Some women taking the mini pill can still experience side effects such as headaches, mood changes, sore breasts and irregular bleeding.